thecheeseman/zombies_v5_r13/README.md

 #### Revision 13.08
 #### 04/04/16 - 05/04/16

+    + Added new stats: timePlayed, joins, hpHealed, ammoHealed
+    # Fixed a crash that occured when two players joined, the timer started, and left
+    # Fixed a crash that occured when game tried to force everyone into a gamecam with no last killer
     * Changed move speeds of Zombie classes to make them a bit faster
     + Medic now gains XP per 25 health restored
     + Added gained XP message